ghyslain/ghyslain.me/bookshelf.md

 # Machine Learning Bookshelf

-**Hi!** I am a Data Scientist based in London with a strong background in Engineering Sciences.

-Below, I share a list of interesting machine learning books.
+Below, I share a list of interesting machine learning books I refer to for my work.
 Most of these books have a free version available on their website and can be ordered from Amazon.
 I have included links to relevant HN discussions, as it is how I found out about these books in most of the cases.

 Have a great read,
 Ghyslain

-> This list was featured on HackerNews- [Read the discussion](https://news.ycombinator.com/item?id=13237227)
+> This list was featured on HackerNews: [read the discussion](https://news.ycombinator.com/item?id=13237227)